Lauuaguiar/Lauuaguiar/README.md

 ---

 ### Professional Profile
 Senior **Data Science and Engineering** student at the University of Las Palmas de Gran Canaria (ULPGC).
-I specialize in **Data Wrangling, Exploratory Data Analysis (EDA), and Data Visualization**, with a strong interest in transforming raw data into strategic assets.
-My goal is to bridge the gap between complex datasets and clear, actionable business insights.
+I am deeply interested in **Data Wrangling, Exploratory Data Analysis (EDA), and Data Visualization**, with a strong focus on discovering patterns and extracting knowledge from complex datasets across any domain—from research to industry.

 In 2023-2024, I completed an **Erasmus+ program in Warsaw, Poland**.
 This experience significantly enhanced my problem-solving skills in multicultural environments and consolidated my technical English proficiency.